UN Peacekeeper Killed In Mali terrorist Attack - UrduPoint

 No details were given about the suspected attackers.

+The attack was the fifth incident to occur in Mali's Kidal region in a week, the statement said.

+UN Secretary-General Antonio Guterres condemned the attack, according to a spokesperson, saying attacks on peacekeepers "may constitute war crimes under international law."
+"He calls on the Malian authorities to spare no effort in identifying the perpetrators of this attack so that they can be brought to justice swiftly," the spokesperson said.

-MINUSMA -- the United Nations Multidimensional Integrated Stabilization Mission in Mali -- was deployed in 2013 to help shore up the fragile Sahel state in the face of jihadist attacks.
+MINUSMA -- the United Nations Multidimensional Integrated Stabilization Mission in Mali -- was deployed in 2013 to help shore up the fragile Sahel state in the face of militant attacks.

 With 13,000 members, the mission is one of the UN's biggest peacekeeping operations, and also one of its most dangerous.
 It says 172 troops have died from hostile acts.